Close Menu

 With a faster review, however, the SSA may grant your claim in a matter of months.
 At a minimum, even if you have to go to a hearing with a Social Security judge, you will have your hearing date sooner than other people who filed for benefits at the same time as you did.

 One of the best ways to make sure the SSA does their job is to hire a lawyer with experience.
-At Cannon Disability, our legal team has over 60 years of combined experience.
+Our legal team has over 60 years of combined experience.
 We have won over 20,000 SSDI and SSI cases.

 We also have experience winning claims for Veterans before the SSA and before the Veterans Administration.
 When we file your SSDI application, we will immediately inform the SSA that you are a disabled veteran.
 Therefore, they will know that your case should receive expedited review.